Christina5P/Are-you-a-dice-player/README.md

 ### Game
 On the top you have a button "Back to the menu" if you want to read the instructions again.

-You start to bet from 3 different values and you se easily your bet, since the other values dissapear after your choice.
+You start to bet from 3 different values and you can easily see your bet, since the other values dissapear after your choice.
 When you have bet, you can see how many numbers you will click on and when you click they change colours, so you can see your choice.
 ![image](https://github.com/Christina5P/are-you-a-dice-player/assets/160019695/103ccfa2-121e-4f69-a956-49d66725988f)

-After, you click on the "click-text" to make the dice roll.
+After, you click the dice to make it roll.
 The dice will roll with the animations and generate a number to compare if it is the same number you have choosen.

 ![image](https://github.com/Christina5P/are-you-a-dice-player/assets/160019695/5231050f-8037-4746-971b-cad579e30e00)